mehmedalijaK/simulated-annealing-CUDA/README.md

-# Simulated Annealing Implementation for Image Optimization in the CUDA/PyCUDA environment.
+# Simulated Annealing Implementation for Image Optimization in the CUDA/PyCUDA environment

 ## Introduction
 This project is developed for the Parallel Algorithms course at the faculty.